hyosus/MAD-Assignment/README.md

 ### S10207999D | Nur Harith Mirza
 **Creation of Activities** <br>
 One of the main feature of the app - Allows users to add travel Itineraries to their travels.
 Using Recyclerview and View Holder, created activities are then displayed on the Activities Page.
 Allow users to add the Itinerary name, location (which is autofilled with google autocomplete places api), time of event.
 Helps users to plan their trips properly.

+**Activity Map View**<br>
+Users are able to click on their activities and view each activity on a map - powered by google maps.
+If a user were to edit the activity name, date or venue/address, it will update automatically and places a marker at the correct location.
+Mapview can also be moved around and is not static.